Citadel LLC: 2021–present

 In January 2021, Citadel and Point72 Asset Management invested $2.75 billion in Melvin Capital, after Melvin Capital lost 53% of its value owing to the GameStop short squeeze.

 In 2021, Citadel ranked second among the top money managers for net gains.

 In a letter to employees on June 23, 2022, Griffin announced they would be moving their headquarters to Miami, Florida, due to a more favorable business climate and increased crime complaints in Chicago.

-In December 2022, Citadel signed a deal with Vornado Realty Trust and Rudin Management Co. to master lease a new $1.2 billion, 1500 ft office tower to be constructed on Park Avenue in Midtown Manhattan to serve as Citadel's new New York City headquarters.
+In December 2022, Citadel signed a deal with Vornado Realty Trust and Rudin Management Co. to master lease a new $1.2 billion, 1500 ft office tower to be constructed on Park Avenue in Midtown Manhattan to serve as Citadel's new New York City headquarters to solidify access to deep pools of global capital as well as connectivity with Asian clientele.

 In 2022, Citadel's hedge fund unit posted its record year of revenues to date, generating about $28 billion in revenue.
 Citadel returned $16 billion to its clients in 2022, which was a record annual return for both the fund of American investor Kenneth Griffin and the entire industry.
 In addition, this allowed Citadel to overtake Bridgewater in the list of the most profitable hedge funds in history according to experts from LCH Investments.

 In 2023, Citadel returned about $7 billion in profits to its clients, which amounted to about a 15% return for its flagship fund.

+In June 2024, Citadel agreed to purchase Japanese power company Energy Grid.
+The transaction was the first major US investment in Japan's wholesale energy market in the past few years.

 As of June 2024, Citadel managed more than $63 billion in capital and was one of the world's largest asset managers.
-Citadel ranks as the eleventh largest hedge fund manager in the world, and in 2023 the second largest multi-strategy hedge fund globally.
+In 2023 Citadel was ranked the second largest multi-strategy hedge fund globally.
 Citadel's group of hedge funds rank among the largest and most successful hedge funds in the world.

+In March 2025, Citadel purchased Paloma Natural Gas (now Apex Natural Gas) for about $1 billion.

-In September 2025, Citadel announced new offices set in the Boston new south station tower.
+In September 2025, Citadel announced it would take office space atop Boston's new South Station Tower.

 In October 2025, Citadel LLC announced it would acquire German power trading firm, FlexPower.

+In October 2025, Citadel agreed to acquire FlexPower, a Hamburg-based renewable energy trading firm founded in 2022 that specializes in trading and risk management solutions across six European countries.
+It manages over 1,700 megawatts of power capacity.
+The acquisition, the terms of which were not disclosed, was part of Citadel's broader expansion in the global energy and commodities markets and followed the earlier acquisition of Paloma Natural Gas LLC in the United States.

+Citadel's assets under management (AUM) increased to $67 billion at the start of 2026, and they returned approximately $5 billion to investors.